 Law Professors Rate AI Answers Higher in Blinded Study

-According to a Stanford Law School press release and a working-paper draft by Julian Nyarko et al., a blinded study of short-answer tutoring in contracts courses found that large language models outperformed human instructors in peer comparisons.
-Sixteen contracts professors from fourteen U.S. law schools authored 40 representative questions and judged 2,918 anonymized pairwise comparisons; the paper draft quoted in Reason reports an average LLM win rate of 75.33%, while Stanford summarized the result as AI winning 75% of matchups.
-The draft also reports that professors flagged LLM responses as pedagogically harmful in 3.53% of cases versus 12.06% for peer-written answers.
-"We were frankly surprised by the magnitude of the results," Julian Nyarko said in Stanford's press release.
-Editorial analysis: This experiment tests LLMs on open-ended legal reasoning rather than single-answer tasks, raising practical questions for legal pedagogy and evaluation methods.
+A blinded study from Stanford Law School, now posted as a working paper on SSRN (Salinas, Frieders, Guha, and colleagues, with Julian Nyarko), found that law professors preferred large language model answers over peer-written answers in short-answer contracts tutoring.
+Sixteen contracts professors from fourteen U.S. law schools wrote 40 representative questions and judged 2,918 anonymized, forced-choice comparisons.
+The paper reports an average LLM win rate of 75.33%, which Stanford summarized as AI winning about 75% of matchups, and notes professors flagged LLM responses as pedagogically harmful in 3.53% of cases versus 12.06% for peer answers.
+The study used Google's Gemini 2.5 Pro and a retrieval-augmented NotebookLM.
+"We were frankly surprised by the magnitude of the results," Nyarko said in Stanford's release.
+Editorial analysis: it tests open-ended legal reasoning rather than single-answer recall, raising practical questions for legal pedagogy and LLM evaluation.

 What happened

-According to a Stanford Law School press release and a working-paper draft by Julian Nyarko and coauthors, researchers conducted a blinded evaluation of short-answer tutoring in contracts courses.
+According to a Stanford Law School press release, the Stanford Report, and a working paper now posted on SSRN, researchers ran a blinded evaluation of short-answer tutoring in contracts courses.
 Sixteen contracts professors from fourteen U.S. law schools authored 40 representative questions and judged 2,918 anonymized, forced-choice comparisons between peer-written answers and responses produced by large language models.
-The paper draft quoted in Reason reports an average LLM win rate of 75.33%; Stanford's press release summarized the outcome as AI winning 75% of head-to-head matchups.
-The draft further reports that professors flagged LLM responses as pedagogically harmful in 3.53% of cases compared with 12.06% for peer answers.
+The paper reports an average LLM win rate of 75.33%; Stanford summarized the outcome as AI winning about 75% of head-to-head matchups.
+The paper further reports that professors flagged LLM responses as pedagogically harmful in 3.53% of cases, compared with 12.06% for peer answers.

 Technical details

-Per the draft excerpts published by Reason and the Stanford press release, the study used questions spanning four instructional categories: recall of case or code, recall of doctrine, hypotheticals, and policy.
-Each participating professor wrote answers to a subset of the question pool; evaluators then performed blinded, forced-choice rankings of anonymized answer pairs.
-The authors selected Google's models for the experiment, including a stock Gemini 2.5 Pro and a retrieval-augmented NotebookLM configured with access to the course casebook, according to the draft.
-The comparisons were preference-based rather than ground-truth scoring, which the authors argue is appropriate for domains where defensible, competing arguments exist.
+Per the paper and Stanford's coverage, questions spanned four instructional categories: recall of case or code, recall of doctrine, hypotheticals, and policy.
+Each participating professor wrote answers to a subset of the pool; evaluators then performed blinded, forced-choice rankings of anonymized answer pairs, with responses calibrated to match the length and structure of human answers.
+The authors used Google's models, a stock Gemini 2.5 Pro and a retrieval-augmented NotebookLM configured with access to the course casebook.
+The comparisons were preference-based rather than ground-truth scoring, which the authors argue suits domains where defensible, competing arguments exist.

 Context and significance

-Editorial analysis: Preference-based evaluations have become a common method to rank outputs where multiple plausible answers can meet professional standards.
-For pedagogical evaluation in law, the study shows that experienced instructors applying latent professional standards favored LLM outputs in a majority of head-to-head comparisons.
-This outcome intersects with ongoing debates about LLM capabilities on tasks that require synthesis, argumentation, and contextualization rather than single factual recall.
-The relatively low rate at which professors flagged LLM answers as harmful, compared with peer answers, is notable; however, the study does not by itself measure downstream learning outcomes, classroom dynamics, or long-term retention.
+Editorial analysis: preference-based evaluation is a common method to rank outputs where multiple plausible answers meet professional standards.
+Here, experienced instructors applying latent professional standards favored LLM outputs in a majority of comparisons, intersecting with debates about LLM capability on synthesis and argumentation rather than single factual recall.
+The relatively low rate at which professors flagged LLM answers as harmful is notable, but the study does not by itself measure downstream learning, classroom dynamics, or long-term retention.

-The claims above are drawn from a press release and a working-paper draft quoted by Reason; the draft documents experimental design choices, model selection, and the preference-based evaluation method.
 The study focused on a single course area, contracts, using a common casebook across participants.
-The authors note variation across question types, with recall-style questions being more amenable to ground-truth evaluation and hypotheticals or policy prompts testing argumentative strength.
-The draft also reports that the LLMs performed comparably to the best instructor in the sample on aggregated preference metrics.
+The authors note variation across question types, with recall-style questions more amenable to ground-truth evaluation and hypotheticals or policy prompts testing argumentative strength.
+Claims here derive from the SSRN paper and Stanford's press materials.

 What to watch